2026 Agenda

 1. 40 mins

-In addition to our own research, we've asked some of the leading subscriptions specialists to share their market knowledge and offer insights into the latest developments; what's working well, the key challenges for the sector and what's next for subscriptions.
+We look at the key trends in this market, from customisation options to alternative payment methods, what’s driving customer behaviour and the leading players in the innovations that speak to this behaviour.
+In addition to our own research, we have leading subscriptions specialists to share their market knowledge and offer insights into the latest developments: what's working well, the key challenges for the sector and what's next for subscriptions.

 Sponsored by: